yanmoyy/our-tools/README.md

 # OUR TOOLS

-> _*A collection of tools to solve daily problemes, which can help us improve
-> our `problem-solving` skills.*_
+> _*A repository for practicing and improving `problem-solving` skills by
+> building `practical tools` to address everyday challenges.*_

 ---

 ## Purpose

-The purpose of this project is to help us enhance our problem-solving skills by `building practical tools` (that actually we can use).
+The goal of this project is to enhance our `problem-solving` abilities through the development of `functional tools` (that actually we are going to use).

----

 ## Tools List

-There are `README.md` files for each tool in the `cmd` directory.
+Explore the tools in progress within the `cmd` directory, each with its own `README.md`:

 - [SNS Message Sender](./cmd/sns/README.md) (yanmoyy)
   - Send an SNS message on terminal